Tubular Bells: Legacy

-Use in The Exorcist
+The Exorcist

-The most important promotion for the record came from an unexpected source, when the introduction to Part One was chosen to feature in the film The Exorcist, which was released in the United States in December 1973 and in European cinemas in March 1974.
-According to British film critic Mark Kermode, the decision to include the music was the result of pure chance – director William Friedkin had decided to scrap the original score by Lalo Schifrin and was looking for music to replace it.
-Friedkin was visiting the offices of Ahmet Ertegun, president of Atlantic Records (which distributed Tubular Bells in the US), and picking up a white label of the album from the selection of records in Ertegun's office, he put it on the record player and instantly decided that the music would be perfect for the movie.
-Although the introduction only features briefly in two scenes in the movie, it has become the track most commonly associated with it.
-Oldfield has stated that he did not want to see the film because he believed he would find it too frightening.
+The introduction to Part One was chosen to feature in the 1973 horror film The Exorcist.
+According to the British film critic Mark Kermode, the decision to include the music was the result of chance – the director, William Friedkin, had decided to discard the original score by Lalo Schifrin and was looking for music to replace it.
+Friedkin was visiting the offices of Ahmet Ertegun, the president of Atlantic Records (which distributed Tubular Bells in the US), and picking up a white label record of the album from the selection of records in Ertegun's office, he put it on the record player and instantly decided that the music would be perfect for the film.
+Although the introduction only features briefly in two scenes, it has become the track most commonly associated with the film.
+Oldfield said he did not want to see the film because he believed he would find it too frightening.